core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 * Major changes since draft-ietf-core-echo-request-tag-01:

-    * Follow-up changes after the "relying on blockwise" change in -01:
+    * Follow-up changes after the "relying on block-wise" change in -01:

         * Simplify the description of Request-Tag and matchability
         * Do not update RFC7959 any more